-That’s a difficult state of mind for a State to achieve.
+That’s a difficult state of mind for a State to maintain.
 Military hierarchies operate in a fog of cognitive dissonance as a matter of routine.
 Yet even they have a hard time maintaining it.
 Therefore, weapon states must pamper masters of cognitive dissonance and marginalize the insightful, the critical, and the outspoken.
-From ignorant grumbling of the info-proletariat to the pinnacles of literary myth, dense footings of ritual stupidity must hold up the cardboard facades of enlightened civilization.
+From illiterate grumblings of the info-proletariat to the pinnacles of literary myth, dense footings of ritual stupidity must hold up the cardboard facades of enlightened civilization.
 This groundwork has become so commonplace, it has become invisible to us.

 Weapon states have learned to mask their overt aggression in times of peace.
 Instead, racial and domestic violence become routine; sports and popular culture glorify brutal competition.
 The proletariat finds less and less legitimate work, which boosts crime.
 In pursuit of short-term profits to pay off titanic war taxes, humans pit themselves against each other and conspire against their environment.
 In a flash of resource depletion, eons of ingrained reverence for nature are forsaken.
-Mass consumption, individual littering and institutional pollution combine to work against the natural, social and psychic worlds.
-Excessive sexual restraints, religious intolerance, and the criminalization of recreational drugs serve to multiply belligerence.
+Mass consumption, individual littering and institutional pollution combine to wear away the natural, social and psychic worlds.
+Excessive sexual restraints, religious intolerance and the criminalization of recreational drugs serve to multiply aggression.

-Alcohol, drug, prostitution, gambling, and other human addictions multiply social costs, especially when legalistic prohibition makes them scarce and expensive (and thereby more profitable for a controlling elite).
+Alcohol, drug, prostitution, gambling, and other human addictions multiply social costs, especially when rendered scarce and expensive by legalistic prohibition (thereby more profitable for a controlling elite).
 In that case, those matters should be legalized, subsidized and heavily regulated to reduce their social impact, obeying the flexible Dutch principle of gedogen: “illegal but tolerated if nothing bad ensues.”
-On PeaceWorld, the primary exceptions from this enforcement principle will be illegal weapons applications for which there will be no tolerance.
+On PeaceWorld, the primary exceptions from this enforcement principle will be illegal weapons practices for which there will be no tolerance.

-Addicts should get their kicks for free.
+Addicts should be able to get their kicks for free.
 Indeed, they should get special subsidies for their addiction.
-In the long run, these outlays would be much less onerous than forcing innocent victims to support their drug habit in person by being robbed: a perilous and regressive tax burden for the poor to bear.
+In the long run, these outlays would be much less onerous than forcing innocent victims to support their drug habit in person by being robbed: a perilous and regressive tax burden for poor victims to bear.